 What Is Media Relations?

 Media relations is the relationship an organization or public relations professional has with the press.
 In order to be successful, PR pros must build meaningful relationships with the appropriate media contacts, whether it be a journalist, a writer, an analyst, an editor, for the relevant media outlet to ensure optimal media representation and brand awareness of your brand.
-If there is news to share, knowing who to send a press release to is highly important, as press releases can be utilized as valuable news sources and a channel for the symbiotic relationship between businesses and journalists.
+If there is news to share, knowing who to send a press release to is highly important, as the purpose of a press release can be seen as a valuable news sources and a channel for the symbiotic relationship between businesses and journalists.

 1. A Research Mindset